 Origination Fees and Prepayment Penalties

 Federal student loans come with several different origination fees.
-Direct subsidized and unsubsidized student loans come with a 1.066 percent loan fee on loans disbursed between October 2017 and October 2018.
-Direct PLUS loans come with a fee of 4.264 percent if disbursed over the same time period.
+Direct subsidized and unsubsidized student loans come with a 1.066 percent loan fee.
+Graduate PLUS loans come with a fee of 4.264 percent if disbursed over the same time period.

 Many private lenders advertise no origination fee.
 However, there are still some lenders that charge the fee as a percentage of the loan amount.